coop152/obsidian-vaults/Logic and Modelling (21111)/Conjunctive Normal Form.md

 | Name  | Subformula                                                                            | Definition | Clauses |
 | ----- | ------------------------------------------------------------------------------------- | ---------- | ------- |
 | $n_1$ | $¬((p \rightarrow q) \land (p \land q \rightarrow r) \rightarrow (p \rightarrow ¬r))$ |            |         |

 2. Break the formula down, one connective at a time.
 For this example, remove the outermost negation:

 | Name  | Subformula                                                                            | Definition                 | Clauses |
 | ----- | ------------------------------------------------------------------------------------- | -------------------------- | ------- |
 | $n_1$ | $¬((p \rightarrow q) \land (p \land q \rightarrow r) \rightarrow (p \rightarrow ¬r))$ | $n_1 \leftrightarrow ¬n_2$ |         |
 | $n_2$ | $(p \rightarrow q) \land (p \land q \rightarrow r) \rightarrow (p \rightarrow ¬r)$    |                            |         |

 Observe that a new definition has been added to the previous row upon filling in this row's formula.
 Think of the equivalence ($\leftrightarrow$) here as an equals, saying that $n_1 = ¬n_2$.

-3. Repeat this until the formula is completely decomposed:
+3. Repeat this until the formula is completely decomposed, stopping the decomposition of each subformulae one step before you get unit clauses:

 | Name  | Subformula                                                                            | Definition                 | Clauses |
 | ----- | ------------------------------------------------------------------------------------- | -------------------------- | ------- |